 SUPPLIERS Human rights and modern slavery

-To ensure compliance with Australia's recently introduced modern slavery legislation, our Supply Chain team is currently focused on:
+To ensure compliance with Australia's Modern Slavery Act (2018), our Supply Chain team is currently focused on:

-While the SAQ is a valuable tool and critical input, it should not be relied on as the sole measure of a supplier's modern slavery compliance risk.
-Gold Fields has commenced building a platform to assess supplier human rights risk using data from multiple sources (including the SAQ), which are designed to moderate supplier human rights self-assessment scores.
+Whilst the SAQ is a valuable tool and critical input, it should not be relied on as the sole measure of a supplier's modern slavery compliance risk.
+A cloud-based platform is used to assess supplier human rights risk using data from multiple sources (including the SAQ), which are designed to moderate supplier human rights self-assessment scores.

 Gold Fields' Procurement and Contracts personnel in Australia have received training on how to recognise and respond to risks of modern slavery in the supply chain.
 This training will continue to be developed alongside Gold Fields' work in this space.

-In addition to completing an on-line human rights supplier self-assessment questionnaire, prospective suppliers may receive a request to allow third-party access to your company's operations or manufacturing facilities, for the purpose of conducting an audit of worker conditions.
+In addition to completing an on-line human rights supplier self-assessment questionnaire and third-party screening, prospective suppliers may receive a request to allow third-party access to their company's operations or manufacturing facilities, for the purpose of conducting an audit of worker conditions.